ldoge/LDOGE/README.md

 Issues with no commits will be given a similar warning, and closed after 15 days from their last activity.
 Issues closed in this manner will be labeled 'stale'.

-Build with qmake , make
+Build with qmake

+Punch list of things to do
+make buldable on all operating systems
+Enable Proof of work again
+Make rewards up to 18 coins per P.O.W.
+Block
+Electrum Wallet